jeffgon/mcp-Algolia-node/README.md

 ### Search

 - "Search all items in the products index of app Latency where brand = 'Nike' and price < 100."
+- "Retrieve the top 10 best tech books and save them in the books index of app Latency with their ISBN at the objectID."

 ### AB Testing